-Henry Kissinger: Nobel-prize winning ‘warmonger’ has died at age 100
+Henry Kissinger: Nobel Prize-winning ‘warmonger’ has died at age 100

 He returned to the US in 1947 to start a celebrated academic career at Harvard University that led to part-time White House advisory roles under Presidents John F Kennedy and Lyndon Johnson and set him on the path of his life’s work.

 Kissinger chided colleagues for their Cold War-era moralising and called for pragmatism.
-A “flexible response” to Communist aggression would use conventional and nuclear weapons as a deterrent rather than threats of all-out nuclear retaliation, he said.
+A “flexible response” to communist aggression would use conventional and nuclear weapons as a deterrent rather than threats of all-out nuclear retaliation, he said.

-“He built his fame by presenting, and representing, himself as the quintessential European realist lent to an immature and naive America to teach her the harsh and immutable laws of international relations,” Mario del Pero, a historian at Paris-based Sciences Po, told Al Jazeera.
+“He built his fame by presenting, and representing, himself as the quintessential European realist lent to an immature and naive America to teach her the harsh and immutable laws of international relations,” Mario Del Pero, a historian at Paris-based Sciences Po, told Al Jazeera.

 President-elect Richard Nixon made Kissinger his national security adviser in 1968.
-He began reshaping Washington’s foreign policy machine, by-passing the Department of State and concentrating power in the White House’s National Security Council.
+He began reshaping Washington’s foreign policy machine, bypassing the Department of State and concentrating power in the White House’s National Security Council.

 “Kissinger created a model for operating the machinery of a complex democracy to make strategic choices that lacked public support but served the national interest.
-He was controversial, but his realpolitik has influenced two generations of policymakers,” added Suri.
+He was controversial, but his realpolitik has influenced two generations of policymakers,” added the University of Texas’s Suri.

 His favoured “back-channel” talks paved the way for a diplomatic opening with China and detente and the Strategic Arms Limitation Treaty (SALT I) with the Soviet Union.
 In foreign affairs, Washington had “no permanent friends or enemies, only interests”, he once wrote.